seanpm2001/Seanpm2001_WorldDB/README.md

 ###### ASIA1

-- 1. [ASIA, note 1] Recognized by most countries (as of 2024, August 25th) as a part of the Russian Federation since the end of the second Chechen war (1999-2000/2000-2009)
+- 1. [ASIA, note 1] Recognized by most countries (as of 2024, August 25th) as a part of the Russian Federation since the end of the second Chechen war (1999-2000/2000-2009) Personally, I recognize the Chechen Republic of Ichkeria as an independent country.

 ###### ASIA2